nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Steps:

 1. The user launches the application.
-The Navigation system is initialized with the root context which has no module code or lecture name.
+The Navigation system is initialized with a root context as the current working context.

 2. The user wants to navigate to the module CS2040S and executes the `nav CS2040S` command.